 - psychological illness that comes from being abused as a child

-- injuries caused by medical professionals, such as errors made during hospital treatment, or adverse reactions to medications or vaccines
+- caused by medical professionals, such as errors made during hospital treatment, or adverse reactions to medications or vaccines

 - psychological illness that is caused by harassment or discrimination while in the workplace